Updated: November 4, 2020

 And now we go back to the original question…

 Why do Pinoys spend so much to get the Starbucks planner that they’ll never even use?

-The answer lies in the psychology behind the promo, which most financial advice fail to see and address.
+The answer lies in the psychology behind the promo, which most financial advisors fail to see and address.

 They don’t care about the money they’ll spend.

 Telling people how expensive it is to get the planner doesn’t work because it’s irrelevant to their intentions.
 People who want the planner are not thinking of saving money.

 They don’t care about the quality of the coffee.

 Telling people that there are better places to have coffee than Starbucks doesn’t work because it’s not coffee that they’re buying.
 People are paying for the “Starbucks experience”.